Self-Help Support Groups

 We embrace a 12-step, abstinence-based approach to recovery.
 Clients are encouraged to participate in self-help groups that they can continue to attend after treatment as a means of support in recovery.
 These may include 12-step groups such as Alcoholics Anonymous, Narcotics Anonymous and Emotions Anonymous.

-At our treatment center in Pennsylvania, we also offer 12-step alternatives like Refuge Recovery, a nontheistic, Buddhist approach to recovery.
+At our treatment center in Pennsylvania, we also offer 12-step alternatives like Refuge Recovery, a nontheistic, Buddhist approach to recovery and SMART Recovery.
 Refuge Recovery offers a systematic practice and process to help people move beyond the suffering caused by the cravings that characterize addictions.
 Core components of this approach include compassion and meditation.
+SMART Recovery are secular support groups that center around: motivation to change, refusing to act on urges and triggers, managing life’s problems without substances, and developing a positive, balanced, and healthy lifestyle.

 A core concept of all 12-step programs is a deep-seeded belief in the efficacy of peers helping peers.
 The connection to a higher power doesn’t necessarily have to be religion.
 These programs are based on the philosophy that sharing common problems in a safe, supportive setting helps spur recovery.
 Clients are typically introduced to self-help groups while in rehab, which results in better attendance at meetings post-discharge.